-“From cleaning parks, planting trees and repairing homes to feeding the homeless and helping the Red Cross, it is wonderful thing to be involved in serving our communities and each other,” said Elder R. Bruce Merrell, of the Church’s Quorum of the Seventy.
+“From cleaning parks, planting trees and repairing homes to feeding the homeless and helping the Red Cross, it is wonderful thing to be involved in serving our communities and each other,” said Elder R. Bruce Merrell, of the Seventy.
 “In many cases we are partnered with other religious or community organizations.”

 Participants in the Mormon Helping Hands project joined with other churches, school districts, community agencies and neighborhood organizations.

 “The Emergency Feeding Program people were ecstatic,” said Dan Conlin, Day of Service NWcochair, after a large load of food was dropped off in King County, Washington.
 “They were blown away by the amount of food we collected for them in one day.
 They estimate they have at least two months supply of food for the people they serve.”

 “When President Bruce Taggart of the Renton Washington Stake met with the mayor and me to offer the services of 800 volunteers, we were both overwhelmed and overjoyed,” said Jay Covington, chief administrative officer for the city of Renton.
 “In these difficult economic times, to have that offer of assistance is unprecedented and so appreciated.”